 The Services tool window includes a list of consoles that are grouped according to a connection session to a data source.

-By default, CLion updates the same tab with results each time you run a query.
-You can change this behavior and create a tab each time you run a query.
+By default, CLion updates the same tab with results each time you run a new query after the previous one.
+You can change this behavior and create a tab each time you run a new query.